 Countries open for cross-border payments

-You will still be able to send and receive cross-border payments to, and from, a large number of countries.
-However, to be able to send and receive cross-border payments, you need to contact your local branch office to complete the Bank's Know Your Customer (KYC) procedure.
+You will continue to be able to send and receive cross-border payments to and from a large number of countries.
+To be able to continue doing this after 1 October, you will need to contact your local branch office to update your responses to our customer due diligence questions regarding your company's payments.

 When will the money arrive?